Home HealthTopics Health Centers Reference Library Search NetWellnessSearch Advanced

 It's Okay to Ask - A Checklist for Your Doctor Visit

-You may have side effects caused by your diabetes, but feel afraid to talk about them with your doctor.
-It may be physical problems that concern you, or feelings of guilt, being out of control, or depression.
-Don't pass off such concerns as being "just your diabetes."
-Be honest about what's on your mind.
-It's OKAY TO ASK your doctor questions and share what's worrying you.
-It's okay to be your own champion in achieving success with diabetes.
+Do not pass off such concerns as being “just your diabetes.”
+Be honest about what is on your mind.
+It is OKAY TO ASK your doctor questions and to share what is worrying you.
+It is okay to be your own champion in achieving success with diabetes.

 A Checklist for Your Doctor Visit (.pdf version)

-The following chart lists the medical tests and exams that should be a part of your regular office visits.
-It includes why each test is given, what the test should be, and how often the test is typically needed.
 Use this checklist as a tool to better communicate with your doctor and to make sure you are receiving ADA*-recommended care for your diabetes.

 Check